 Because of the general risks inherent to anesthesia, especially for very old, very young or very ill pets, your veterinarian may suggest a few exams, X-rays and lab work of blood and urine, to help diagnose your pet's health issue.
 Major surgeries may require IV drip fluids (especially for older, large or ill animals; antibiotics may be necessary before and after to fight off infection.
 An e-collar (aka "the cone-of-shame") is always advised post-surgery to prevent your pet from licking or chewing at the incision site.
 It is also very important to restricted activity post-surgery.
 If your pet is too active, sutures could dehisce, a seroma may occur and additional surgical repair may be required.

-Due to Covid-19, we require you to be masked.
-Only one party is allowed in the lobby at a time.
-We are not seeing exams in rooms, but are taking your pet to the back where the doctor will perform the exam while you wait in your car.
+Due to Covid-19, Only one party is allowed in the lobby at a time.
+We are seeing limited exams in rooms, but are taking your pet to the back where the doctor will perform the exam while you wait in your car.
 You are welcome to drop your pet off with us if you must leave, but please give us a phone number to reach you at.
 Any treatment or procedures needed will be gone over first with an estimate.
-This estimate is not a quote as some things change once we are able to take a better look.
+This estimate is just a quote as some things change once we are able to take a better look.
 We ask for your patience during this difficult time.
 We only have one doctor and we are working as hard and quickly as we can to meet the needs of all our patients.
 We stop seeing exams 1 hour before closing.